 From my experience the RFC Gateway security is for many SAP Administrators still a not well understood topic.
-As a result many SAP systems for example lack of proper defined ACLs to prevent malicious use of the RFC Gateway.
+As a result many SAP systems lack for example of proper defined ACLs to prevent malicious use of the RFC Gateway.

 After an attack vector was published in the talk “SAP Gateway to Heaven” from Mathieu Geli and Dmitry Chastuhin at OPDCA 2019 Dubai (https://github.com/gelim/sap_ms) the RFC Gateway security is even more important than ever.
 This publication got considerable public attention as 10KBLAZE.